XBraid/xbraid/docs/Introduction.md

 2. **XBraid_Adjoint**: update the adjoint and evaluate the reduced gradient
    \f[
       \mathbf{\bar u}^{(k+1)} \leftarrow \text{XBraid\_Adjoint}(\mathbf{u}^{(k)}, \mathbf{\bar u}^{(k)} \rho),  \quad
-      \bar \rho \leftarrow \frac{\mathrm{d} J(\mathbf u^{(k)}, \rho)}{\mathrm{d} \rho}
+      \bar \rho \leftarrow \left(\frac{\mathrm{d} J(\mathbf u^{(k)}, \rho)}{\mathrm{d} \rho}\right)^T
    \f]

-XBraid_Adjoint updates the adjoint variables by moving backwards though the primal XBraid multigrid cycle, while local partial derivatives of elemental operations are collected in reverse order and concatenated using the chain rule of differentiation - this is the basic idea of the reverse mode of Automatic Differentiation tools.
+Each XBraid_Adjoint updates moves backwards though the primal XBraid multigrid cycle.
+It collects local partial derivatives of the elemental XBraid operations in reverse order and concatenated them using the chain rule of differentiation - this is the basic idea of the reverse mode of Automatic Differentiation.
-It yields a consistent discrete adjoint code that inherits parallel scaling properties from the primal solver.
+This yields a consistent discrete time-parallel adjoint solver that inherits parallel scaling properties from the primal XBraid solver.

 Further, XBraid_Adjoint is non-intrusive to existing adjoint sequential time marching schemes.
 It adds additional user routines to the primal XBraid interface which provide the propagation of sensitivities of the forward time stepper backwards in time and the evaluatiion of partial derivatives of the local objective function at each time step.
 In cases where a time-serial unsteady adjoint solver is already available, this backwards time stepping capability can be easily wrapped into the adjoint user interface with little extra coding.

 The adjoint update in the above piggy-back iteration converge at the same convergence rate as the primal state variables.
-However since the adjoint equations depend on the state solutions, the adjoint convergence will slightly lag behind the convergence of the state variables.
+However since the adjoint equations depend on the state solution, the adjoint convergence will slightly lag behind the convergence of the state.
-More information on convergence results and implementational details for XBraid_Adjoint can be found in \cite{PinTAdjointPaper}.
+More information on convergence results and implementational details for XBraid_Adjoint can be found in [Gunther, Gauger, Schroder, 2017].
+  \latexonly
+   \footnote{
+   G{\"u}nther, S., Gauger, N.R. and Schroder, J.B. ''A Non-Intrusive Parallel-in-Time Adjoint Solver with the XBraid Library.''
+Computing and Visualization in Science, Springer, (accepted), (2017)
+   }
+  \endlatexonly

 ## Overview of the XBraid_Adjoint Code {#xbraid_adjointcode}

 XBraid_Adjoint offers a non-intrusive approach for time-parallelization of existing time-serial adjoint codes.
-Existing adjoint solvers can be integrated through an extended user-interface that allows the user to wrap their code for evaluating the objective function, adjoint time-marching and partial derivative evaluation into routines and pass to XBraid_Adjoint.
+To that end, an extended user-interface allows the user to wrap their existing code for evaluating the objective function and performing a backwards-in-time adjoint step into routines that are passed to XBraid_Adjoint.

 ### Objective function evaluation